idanieljana/ts-bootcamp/src/w-01/02-nodejs-base/02-nodejs-base.md

 ### Exercise 2

-`Estimated time: 5-15 min`
+`Estimated time: 15-20 min`

 Update project structure with the following shape:
 - `/src`
     - `/cn.js` - copy file content from `src/w-01/02-nodejs-base/assets/cn.js`
 - `/index.js` - keep existing file

-Your task here will be to create a simple web application that will return the random joke about Chuck Norris and output it on the screen:
+Your task here will be to create a simple web application that will interact with http://api.icndb.com/jokes/random API and return the random joke about Chuck Norris and output it on the webpage:

 ![image](assets/nodejs-base-2.png)

+How to do it:

+1) Prepare a web server to return html page
+2) Write http call to the api to get the joke
+3) Prepare html markup template

 ### Notes